jmpzero/tc_reading_group/Readme.md

 We hope that you can find some interesting information on this page.
 If you have any comments, please feel free to contact us here on GitHub.

 ### Todos
-* [ ] Implement a backlog of interesting papers in our queue (use repo issues for this?)